-April 8, Day 20: Departure for Home.
+March 22, Day 21: Departure for Home.
 Participants can depart at any time today.

-TOUR SIZE: This tour will be limited to 8 participants.
+TOUR SIZE: This tour is limited to 8 participants.

-TOUR LEADER: Dion Hobcroft
+TOUR LEADERS: Dion Hobcroft with the assistance of local guides

 Dion Hobcroft has been working for VENT since 2001.
 He has led many tours (more than 180) to Australia, New Guinea, New Zealand, Bhutan, Indonesia, India, China, Southwest Pacific, Philippines, Cambodia, Thailand, Malawi, Myanmar, Japan, Russia, Alaska, Tanzania, Uganda, Madagascar, Kazakhstan, Uzbekistan, and the Antarctic.
-In 2007 and 2013-2019 alone, Dion showed more than 2,000 species of birds to VENT clients.
+In 2007 and 2013-2019 and 2022 alone, Dion showed more than 2,000 species of birds to VENT clients.
 His informative, relaxed, and educational nature, combined with sharp eyes and ears, has established Dion as a favorite of many tour participants.
 His fieldwork for over 40 years on birds and other terrestrial vertebrates has allowed him to amass an extraordinary knowledge of the biodiversity in the Asia-Pacific region.
 Born in Tasmania and based in Sydney, Dion has traveled widely throughout Australasia, listing over 1,200 species, placing him in the top echelons of the region's birders.
 He is very tuned-in to the songs of bird species in the Asia-Pacific region and specializes in rare and elusive species.
 He is delighted to show these skulking rarities to his travel companions.
 Dion has published several papers on field ornithology, served on national and state rare bird committees, managed Birdline NSW, run introduction to ornithology courses for Sydney University, and, before he traveled so continuously, was a popular speaker with various natural history societies.
-Dion has worked for many research and government agencies ranging from the Antarctic Division, Department of Environment NSW, Agriculture Protection WA,

-Taronga Zoo, Australian Museum, and the Queensland Department of Primary Industry.
-Dion lives in Sydney with his wife, Lise, and two children, Grace (age 19) and Daniel (age 15).
+Dion has worked for many research and government agencies ranging from the Antarctic Division, Department of Environment NSW, Agriculture Protection WA, Taronga Zoo, Australian Museum, and the Queensland Department of Primary Industry.
+Dion lives in Sydney with his wife, Lise, and two children, Grace (age 21) and Daniel (age 17).

-FINANCIAL ARRANGEMENTS: The fee for this tour is \$8,395 per person in double occupancy from Bangkok.
-This includes all meals from dinner on Day 2 to dinner on Day 19, accommodations as stated in the itinerary, ground and air transportation during the tour, and guide services provided by the tour leader.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$10,895 per person in double occupancy from Bangkok.
+This includes all meals from breakfast on Day 3 to dinner on Day 20, accommodations as stated in the itinerary, ground and air transportation during the tour, and guide services provided by the tour leader.
 It does not include airfare from your home to Bangkok and return, airport departure taxes (typically included in ticket pricing), alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for this tour is \$1,045.
+The single supplement for this tour is \$1,150.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.

 REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
-The deposit for this tour is \$1,000 per person.
-If you would like to pay your deposit using a credit card, the deposit must be made with MasterCard, Visa, or American Express at the time of registration.
-If you would like to pay your deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-The VENT registration form (available from the VENT office or by download at www.ventbird.com) should be completed, signed, and returned to the VENT office.
+The initial deposit for this tour is \$1,000 per person.
+A second deposit of \$3,000 is due 210 days prior to departure (August 4, 2024).
+If you prefer to pay your deposits using a credit card, the deposits must be made with MasterCard or Visa at the time of registration.
+If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
+The VENT registration form (available from the VENT office or by download at https://ventbird.com) should be completed, signed, and returned to the VENT office.